LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_VehicleDataItems.md

 - transfer UnsubscribeVehicleData request (with `VD_name` for RPC spec data and with `VD_key` for custom data) from mobile app to HMI
 - convert HMI response (`VD_keys` to -> `VD_names`)
-- send the response with SubscribeVehicleData(VD_name) to mobile app
+- send the response with UnsubscribeVehicleData(VD_name) to mobile app
 - NOT transfer OnVehicleData notification with subscribed data from HMI to the mobile app